takeshape/takeshape-starter-auth0-stripe/README.md

 2. Create an Auth0 application by going to the `Applications` page under the `Applications` tab on the left.

    - Choose to create a `Regular Web Application`.
+   - Skip the `Quick Start` tab, and click the `Settings` tab.
    - Take note of your `domain`, you'll need it later.
 It typically looks like this: `dev-by9w1mxg.us.auth0.com`.
-   - Go to the `Settings` tab, scroll down, and fill in the following fields:
+   - Scroll down, and fill in the following fields:
      - Allowed Callback URLs: http://localhost:3000/api/auth/callback
      - Allowed Logout URLs: http://localhost:3000/
      - Allowed Web Origins: http://localhost:3000/